BrianLipscombe/power_standz/README.md

 * Verified that the product quantity counter functions correctly when the + and - buttons are clicked.

-* Verified that the AADD TO CART button will add the proper amount of products specified into the cart.
+* Verified that the ADD TO CART button will add the proper amount of products specified into the cart.

 * Verified that the cart toast messages appear and include a close out button, scrolling capabilities for multiple separate items added, and a GO TO SECURE CHECKOUT button that directs to the checkout page when clicked, and that the correct products appear.

+* Verified that the checkout form works properly and allows users to complete orders via stripe.

 * Verified that products can be remove and updated in the checkout page.